A Cellar Full of Soul | Preserving the legacy of Moss Side’s Reno Club

 Excavating The Reno

-Linda Brogan is a multi-award-winning Jamaican-Irish playwright who used to be a regular at The Reno between 1976 and 1983.
+Linda Brogan is a multi-award-winning Jamaican-Irish playwright who was a regular at The Reno between 1976 and 1983.
 Linda conceived the idea of digging up the site of the former club, as she wanted to tell her own story about the place and the people who experienced it.

 The project “Excavating The Reno” began when Linda interviewed former Reno regulars and collected their memoirs in 2016.
 After securing funding from Arts Council England, and with partners Manchester City Council and Salford University’s Applied Archaeological Unit, Linda and the team of former regulars started “the dig” on the grassy wasteland where the club was situated, excavating the site over a three-week period.